-For purposes of the assets impairment testing, the Company identifies cash generating units as the smallest identifiable groups of assets that generate independent cash inflows.
-Impairment testing is performed on these groups of assets on an annual basis or when events or circumstances indicate that the cash generating unit may become impaired considering the assessed and projected recoverable values of the cash generating unit.
-The Company has elected to perform the annual impairment testing in the fourth quarters.
+For purposes of the asset impairment testing, the Company identifies cash generating units as the smallest identifiable groups of assets that generate independent cash inflows.
+Impairment testing is performed on these groups of assets on an annual basis or when events or circumstances indicate that the cash generating unit may become impaired considering the assessed and projected recoverable values of the cash generating unit..